You are here

 • Division 3 of Part 5.1 of the Occupational Health and Safety Regulations 2007 for Victoria.

-It is expected that site-specific induction training will be conducted prior to conduction construction work.
+It is expected that site-specific induction training will be conducted prior to conducting construction work.

 Licensing, legislative, regulatory or certification requirements apply to this unit.
 Relevant work health and safety state and territory regulatory authorities should be consulted to confirm jurisdictional requirements.